microcks/microcks.io/content/documentation/installing/operator.md

 ## On OpenShift 4 with OLM

 As OpenShift 4.x is embedding OLM by default, it is fairly easy to realize a new Microcks installation.
-The video below shows an install from scratch on OpenShift but also expose the post-installation steps required for creating user and connecting to the app.
+The video below shows an install from scratch on OpenShift but also exposes the post-installation steps required for creating user and connecting to the app.

 {{< youtube id="P2RFDxL0xsA" autoplay="false" >}}